layabox/layaair-doc/English/LayaAir_AS3/IDE/Use_IDE/customComponent/readme.md

 #### 	4.1 Add a Component to the IDE's Custom Component Catalog

-​	After the XML configuration file is written, it is saved directly in the directory of the custom component（LayaAirIDE根目录下的“resources\app\out\vs\layaEditor\renders\custom”内）, within the LayaAirIDE root directory, and the naming requirement of the component XML is needed Consistent with the component JS, here we are named ScaleButton.xml.
+​	After the XML configuration file is written, it is saved directly in the directory of the custom component（LayaAirIDE Root directory “resources\app\out\vs\layaEditor\renders\custom” ）, within the LayaAirIDE root directory, and the naming requirement of the component XML is needed Consistent with the component JS, here we are named ScaleButton.xml.
 Then we copied the generated ScaleButton.js （"root directory /bin/h5/js" directory, referring to figure 4） to custom Component directory.
 As shown in figure 5:

 ​	![5](img/5.jpg)